-More Pleats, Please: Collapse Weave on a 60/2 Silk Warp
+More Pleats, Please: Collapse Cloth on a 60/2 Silk Warp

-Off the plane, out of the box, off the grid – however you phrase it, collapse weave is three-dimensional and non-rectilinear, unlike any other kind of weaving.
-In addition to the beauty of color and structure, texture is another gift from collapse weave.
-That's why I love it so much!
-I like to call it “Tactile Art.”
+Off the plane, out of the box, off the grid – however you phrase it, textural fabrics are three-dimensional and non-rectilinear, unlike any other kind of weaving.
+In addition to the beauty of color and structure, texture is another pillar of weaving.
+That's why I love dimensional fabrics so much!
+I like to describe them as “Tactile Art.”

-Studying collapse weave over the past year, my mantra has been “Sample, sample, sample.”
+Studying collapse techniques over the past year, my mantra has been “Sample, sample, sample.”
 (Never mind that I used to think I just wasn’t a samplin' kinda gal.)
-Sampling offers so much information, because structures, yarns, and finishing can create so many different results.
+Sampling offers so much information, because structures, yarns and finishing can create so many different results.
 And, to my surprise and delight, just 4 shafts can produce beautiful fabrics that, at first blush, appear very complex.

 Which is the case with my latest round of samples, on a warp of 60/2 silk in purple and black stripes.
 I was in search of pleats – the kind that people weave when they have two back beams that they advance at different intervals, with one layer of a double-weave warp on each of the two back beams.